-The guidelines have changed over the past several years.
-The original criteria for fibromyalgia came out in 1990, and involved testing for tenderness in 18 points of the body (or 9 pairs of points).
+The guidelines have changed during the past several years.
+The original criteria for fibromyalgia came out in 1990 and involved testing for tenderness in 18 points of the body or nine pairs of points.
 The results helped determine if a patient was, indeed, “hurting all over.”
 The points included the following:

-- the inside of the forearms, near the elbows
+- Inside of the forearms, near the elbows

-- the front of the neck, near the collarbone
+- Front of the neck, near the collarbone

-- the buttocks, where the muscles curve to join the thighs
+- Buttocks, where the muscles curve to join the thighs

-- the lower back, usually just at the top of the buttocks
+- Lower back, usually just at the top of the buttocks

-- the upper back, where it connects to the shoulder blades
+- Upper back, where it connects to the shoulder blades

-- the shoulders, usually halfway between the edge of the shoulder and the bottom of the neck
+- Shoulders, usually halfway between the edge of the shoulder and the bottom of the neck

-- the chest, on either side of the sternum
+- Chest, on either side of the sternum

 In 2016, the American College of Rheumatology updated the criteria again, stating that fibromyalgia may be diagnosed in adults when the following criteria are met:

-- Generalized pain, defined as pain in at least 4 of 5 regions, is present.
+- Generalized pain, defined as pain in at least four of five regions, is present

-Though these criteria give doctors a good guideline, they may still result in some misdiagnoses.
-That means patients have to be aware of the difficulty, and take steps to make sure they get the right answers.
+Although these criteria give doctors a good guideline, they may still result in some misdiagnoses.
+That means patients have to be aware of the difficulty and take steps to make sure they get the right answers.

 - Myofascial pain syndrome